Keeping Your Cat Out Of Your Christmas Tree

 Prevent Your Cat From Being Bored

-What’s probably the best way to keep your cat off the tree while benefitting them in other ways?
-Make sure your cat has something better to do with their time.
-If they seem to be attracted to chewing on the branches, find a toy that looks similar to the branches or grow a bit of cat grass to give them something to nibble on instead.
+Make sure your cat has something better to do with their time than playing Grinch.
+If they seem to be attracted to chewing on the branches, find a toy that looks similar to the branches or grow cat grass to give them something to nibble on instead.
 You can even get them their own Christmas tree to scratch up.

 If all else fails, there is a rather creative solution to consider: turn a cat tree into a Christmas tree.

-If you don’t want to put in that much effort, just buy a Christmas tree cat tower or this spectacular holiday cat tree.
+If you don’t want to put in that much effort, just buy a huge Christmas tree cat scratcher, Christmas tree cat tower or this spectacular holiday cat tree.

-While a cat tower tree may not be what you typically think of when you think of the holidays, it meets your cat’s needs and your own needs to celebrate the season.
+While a cat tower Christmas tree may not be what you typically think of when you think of the holidays, it meets your cat’s needs and your own needs to celebrate the season.
 Plus, once the holidays are over, your cats will have a nice cat tree to lounge on all year round.
-That sounds like a win for all involved.
+That sounds like a win to me!

 Need help keeping your cat out of the Christmas tree?